faricacarroll/jupyterlab/usertests/notebook-imagewidget:test2.md

 "“Having the commands in the side under “commands” is not intuitive.
 I don’t want to have to scroll through a bunch of commands - it should be simpler than that.”

-# Issues with interface:

-* Have an indicator of when files are saved
-* Improve command palette usability
-* Include original notebook arrows in jupyterlab notebook toolbar to move cells up and down
-* Include a delete icon on the top toolbar